Best Herbs To Grow Indoors This Winter

 Growing Tips: like the other Mediterranean herbs on this list, oregano is sensitive to overwatering.
 It’s another one that is unlikely to do well in our bottle gardens, and instead, we recommend free-draining soil for this one.

 All herbs, regardless of when or where you grow them, need light.
-Our video below shows you how to set up a DIY grow light for less than $40, so that’s a pretty easy fix.
+Our video shows you how to set up a DIY grow light for less than $40, so that’s a pretty easy fix.

 We have also created individual blogs about how you can grow different kinds of herbs, vegetables, and fruits.
 Check out how to grow rosemarythymeparsleychives, and oregano here.